eawag-rdm/daterange/README.md

 + Points in time, i.e. not truncated or "implicit" ranges
 	have to end with character "Z", indicating UTC.
 + "hh" for hours run from 00 to 23.
-+ This validator checks for valid dates considering leap years.

 This validator checks for valid dates considering leap years.